 Once all essential people have signed the documents, you can offer the contract to the selected consultant.
 The agreement should be in writing and each party should agree to the contract in writing and preferably on a legal document.

 Create a table or milestone for the completion of the project.

 Changes throughout the engagement

 There is a possibility that you may want to change the project details during the on-going project.
 Make these changes in writing.
 Communicate these changes clearly to all relevant members and give access to the consultant to ask questions.
-Get involved in the project and work with the consultant.
+Get involved in the project and work with the freelance consultant.

 Do not tell your consultant on how to do the work instead tell him what to do and when to do it.

 Your project is your vision and dream you need to make the right decisions and select the most suitable and best members for it.
 Selecting a consultant is not easy and the above procedure will ease your selection and will help you make an appropriate decision.